Infrastructure of Changi Airport: Control tower

-The air traffic control tower (ATC) was constructed in Phase One, sited in between the first two runways and stands at about 81 m above mean sea level (AMSL).
+The air traffic control tower (ATC) was constructed in phase 1, sited in between the first two runways and stands at about 81 m above mean sea level (AMSL).
 It provides aerodrome control service to aircraft landing, departing and maneuvering within the airport.

 Runways

 Changi Airport started off with a single 4000 by 60 m runway (02/20).
-After Phase 2 was completed, it had two parallel runways of size 4000 by 60 m each, designated 02L/20R and 02C/20C.
+After phase 2 was completed, it had two parallel runways of size 4000 by 60 m each, designated 02L/20R and 02R/20L.
 02L/20R was completed in 1981 with a displaced threshold of 740 m leaving the rest of the runway at 3260 m long.
 02C/20C (formerly named 02R/20L) was built completely on reclaimed land and opened with phase 2, 1.6 km to the east of 02L/20R.
 Four instrument landing systems (ILS) are installed on the two runways to guide landing aircraft safely under all weather conditions.
 Both runways are also used by the Republic of Singapore Air Force as part of Changi Airbase.

 A new parallel runway 02R/20L (named 01/19 when it was opened in 2004) was built 1.8 km to the east of 02C/20C.
-It was used only by Republic of Singapore Air Force as part of Changi Air Base.
+It was used only by the Republic of Singapore Air Force as part of Changi Air Base.
 Originally at a length of 2.75 km, it has been lengthened to 4 km to handle larger commercial passenger aircraft.
 Almost 40 km of new taxiways were built to connect the runway with the main airport.
 New facilities such as navigation aids, airfield lighting systems and a fire station were included.

 Air traffic service communication facilities

 Airport hotel

 The Crowne Plaza Changi Airport hotel, designed by WOHA, is linked to Changi Airport Terminal 3, with Terminals 1 and 2 reachable by Skytrain located within the immediate vicinity of Changi Airport.
 It is nine storeys high and has 320 guest rooms.
 A 10-storey extension was completed in 2016, increasing the total number of rooms to 563.
-In 2020, the hotel was named the world's best airport hotel by Skytrax for the sixth year running.
+In 2024, the hotel was named the world's best airport hotel by Skytrax for the ninth year running.